 The whole Pacific Ocean was undulating.
 Martin stiffened.
-Was it his imagination or were the colors of the sunset worming their way onto shore, mocking him with their undulations?
+Was it his imagination or were the fluid colors of the sunset on water worming their way onto shore?

 “Mo chuisle!”
 Her voice was so deep it could have been a man’s.
 Her fingers caressing him all over were so soft it could only be a dream.
 “It means my darling, my blood.”